Consensys/doc.tessera/docs/HowTo/Configure/KeyVault/Hashicorp-Vault.md

     - `HASHICORP_TOKEN`

 !!! note
-    If using TLS additional environment variables must be set ee [Keys](../Keys.md) for more information as well as details of the Tessera configuration required to retrieve keys from a Vault.
+    If using TLS additional environment variables must be set.
+See [Keys](../Keys.md) for more information and details of the Tessera configuration required to retrieve keys from a Vault.

 ### Dependencies